php-ug/php.ug/README.md

 ## An international meeting-point for the PHP-Community.

+More information can be found in [our Blog](http://php-ug.github.io/php.ug/).

 ### Purpose

 This Website provides a location for PHP usergroups worldwide to advertise